-G.4 Single Source
+Single Source

-In the case of Professional Services where the Department or Office performed an RFP process which yielded no other competitive responses, Departments/Schools must obtain prior approval from senior leadership prior to the request of a Single Source contract.
-Departments/Schools must obtain prior senior staff approval on the Single/Sole Source Justification Form.
+In the case of Professional Services where the school or office performed the Informal RFP process (under Chapter 5, sections E.2 and F.2) which yielded no other competitive responses, schools must obtain prior approval from the Instructional Area Superintendent of their Educational Service Center (ESC) on the applicable justification memorandum to submit a Single Source contract request.
+Offices must obtain prior senior staff approval on the applicable justification memorandum to submit a Single Source contract request.
 The Board of Education and Procurement Services Division policies limit the use of the single source and/or sole source purchases.
 Every effort must be taken by schools and offices to solicit competition when procuring for goods and services.

-In cases where Procurement Services and the Departments/Schools agree via justification that only a single vendor will properly meet the needs of the District, competition is exempt.
+In cases where PSD and the School/Office agree via justification that only a single vendor will properly meet the needs of the District, competition is exempt.